-After mowing, make sure that all the excess clippings get raked off of the lawn.
-Those lawn clippings can end up smothering the grass, or add to the thatch layer (the organic matter at the bottom of the grass leaf before the dirt and roots start).
-If the hatch layer gets too thick, it can end up blocking water and air movement to the roots and lead to excess water runoff.
+After mowing, make sure that excess clippings get raked off of the sod.
+Lawn clippings can end up smothering the grass, or add to the thatch layer (the organic matter at the bottom of the grass leaf before the dirt and roots start).
+If the thatch layer gets too thick, it can end up blocking water and air movement to the roots and lead to excess water runoff.
 When this happens, it makes it very difficult for your lawns root system to access water no matter how much you are watering.
 By simply removing excess clippings in the wet season, you can keep your lawn from literally blocking itself from receiving water.